PureHealth partners with Dell Technologies to utilise generative AI

 With Dell's innovative solutions, PureHeath aims to positively impact the wellbeing of communities by offering better patient experiences through intelligent healthcare decision-making and advancing health research.

+It can also improve medical imaging accuracy, aid in predictive analytics for disease outbreaks and expedite drug discovery, contributing to a more efficient and patient-centred healthcare landscape.

-The collaboration was signed by Junaid Khan, Chief Technology Officer at PureHealth, and Walid Yehia, the UAE’s General Manager of Dell Technologies.
-Michael Dell, Founder, Chairman, and CEO of Dell Technologies and Farhan Malik, Founder, Managing Director, and CEO of PureHealth, witnessed the signing of the collaboration between both organisations.
+The collaboration was signed by Junaid Khan, Chief Technology Officer at PureHealth, and Walid Yehia, the UAE’s General Manager of Dell Technologies in the presence of Founder, Chairman and CEO Michael Dell and PureHealth Managing Director and CEO Farhan Malik.

+Khan said: "As we embark on this transformative journey with Dell, we are thrilled to pioneer a new era in healthcare.
+This collaboration signifies our unwavering commitment to advancing the future of healthcare by harnessing the rapidly increasing computing power and normalising GenAI-based outcomes."